thecodeteam/juju-scaleio/trusty/scaleio-sds/README.md

 # Usage

+The charm can be fetched from the JuJu charm-store.

-Until the charm is in the Charm Store it can be used in the following manner:
+Or it can be installed locally in the following manner:

 1. cd to directory where trusty/scaleio-sds resides
 2. use command ```juju deploy local:trusty/scaleio-sds```